Alina-Jianu-JCMaxwell-5Bi/A-strange-character-as-a-friend/README.md

 # A strange character as a friend
-Video dove interagisco con un personaggio creato da me.
+Video dove interagisco con un personaggio modellato e animato in Maya.

 ## Programmi utilizzati